-

 Artspace, Tel-Aviv (2022)

-“Offset” is a collection of print works, born out of the exploration of the gap between expectations and reality and the divergence between offset items.
+“Offset” is a collection of print works, born out of the exploration of the gap between expectations and reality.

-The exhibition features replicated prints of text in binary code, comprised of visual representations of one and zero.
-The encryption and duplication reflect notions of exposure and concealment, shame, acceptance and compassion.
+It features replicated prints of text in binary code, encrypted and duplicated to reflect notions of exposure and concealment, shame, acceptance and compassion.

-Opposite these prints, the will to keep movement going in a fragmented work process between lockdowns during 2020 produced layered linocuts.
-An initial motivation of personal exposure had been repeatedly processed into offset – a liminal state of broken continuity, which Palombo inspects in an attempt to embrace it.
+In a fragmented work process between lockdowns during 2020, the initial motivation of personal exposure had been processed into offset – a liminal state of broken continuity, which Palombo inspects in an attempt to embrace it – producing layered linocuts.

-An animation work displayed in the exhibition space refers to those initial intentions.
-It relies on an extensive discourse between the artist and the curator on a creative process modified by incongruence.
+An animation work, based on extensive discourse between the artist and the curator on a creative process modified by incongruence, refers to those initial intentions.

-“Offset” is on display in a transitional space between two sections of the museum, old and new, as an invitation into liminality.
-In its truncated movement, the exhibition calls for deciphering, coding and inspecting the gap between the layers – which, to a large extent, is the source of its imagery.
+“Offset” is on display in a transitional space between two sections of the museum, as an invitation into liminality.
+In its truncated movement, the exhibition calls for deciphering, coding and inspecting the gap between the layers.

 Solo exhibition by Omri Danino